sanu151/Mongo-DB/README.md

 ## MongoDB database save data in database using express and mongoose

-Certainly, here's a simple example demonstrating how to use MongoDB with Express.js, Nodemon, and Mongoose, incorporating schemas, models, and a POST method for creating products using Postman.
+### How to use MongoDB with Express.js, Nodemon, and Mongoose, incorporating schemas, models, and a POST method for creating products using Postman.

 **1. Project Setup**